modernben/forge-docs/1.0/servers/packages.md

 ## Overview

 Forge allows you to manage the "http-basic" portion of the selected server user's `auth.json` Composer configuration file.
-The provided credentials are only stored on the server, not in Forge.
+The provided credentials are only stored on the server being managed by Forge - not in Forge itself.

 ### Global Composer Credentials

-The Composer Credentials that you can manage on the server level will apply to all sites that are served by the same Ubuntu user account.
+The Composer credentials that you can manage on the server level will apply to all sites that are served by the same Ubuntu user account.
 For example, if you have two sites installed under the `forge` user, both these sites will benefit from the globally stored credentials.
 If you need fine-grained control, please see the [Packages](/1.0/sites/packages.html) documentation for sites.

 ### User Selection

 If you have sites configured with user isolation, you will first need to select the appropriate server user.
-The `auth.json` file is global in terms of each individual server user account.
+The `auth.json` file is global within each individual server user account.

 ## Adding Credentials